sallyheli/learngit/readme.txt

 git has mutabe index called stage.
 First, git push to remote
 Add info to branch
 Creating a new branch is quick and simple
+Merge with no off